Emilinya/emilie.moe/preprocessor/content/blog/omega_optimizer/optimization.md

 ### Uncertainty estimation

 We now have everything we need to create a program that calculates optimal parameters, but there is still something we need to add.
 Going back to the example of estimating resistance using Ohm's law, our program would currently just give some value, like "$3.1\ \Omega$".
 This is fine in a casual context, but for the result to be truly useful, we need to estimate the uncertainty of the measurement.
-A standard estimate for the uncertainty is the standard deviation, and we write a measurement of a resistance $\hat{R}$ with corresponding standard deviation $\Delta R$ as $\hat{R} \pm \Delta R$, which tells us that there is a 68 % probability of the true resistance $R^*$ is in the interval $[\hat{R} - \Delta R, \hat{R} + \Delta R]$.
+A standard estimate for the uncertainty is the standard deviation, and we write a measurement of a resistance $\hat{R}$ with corresponding standard deviation $\Delta R$ as $\hat{R} \pm \Delta R$, which tells us that there is a 68 % probability that the true resistance $R^*$ is in the interval $[\hat{R} - \Delta R, \hat{R} + \Delta R].$

 For a practical example, let us say we are doing quality control on a resistor we know should be $3.0\ \Omega$.
 We measured $3.1\ \Omega$, so we need to know how likely it is for a measurement to deviate by $0.1\ \Omega$ or more.
 If the probability is very low, we can safely say the resistor is manufactured incorrectly.
 Let's say we got a standard deviation of $0.2\ \Omega$.
-In this case, the probability of the deviation is 62 %, so it is plausible for the resistor to be manufactured correctly.
+In this case, the probability of the deviation is 62 %, so it is plausible the resistor is manufactured correctly.
 If, on the other hand, we get a standard deviation of $0.04\ \Omega$, the probability of the deviation is only 1.2 %, and the resistor is likely manufactured incorrectly.

 #### Assumptions